 Queensland can’t afford to lose more nurses and midwives.

-Fewer nurses and midwives means more patients die* – it’s that serious.
 You can help.
 Demand urgent action from your local MP and Health Minister Tim Nicholls.

 Watch our campaign video